Venus Williams reaches 10th Wimbledon semi

 - Novak Djokovic reaches men's quarterfinals

-Wimbledon (CNN)If these are arguably the worst of times personally for Venus Williams, the US tennis star's professional career is enjoying a late blooming.
+Wimbledon (CNN)If these are arguably some of the worst times personally for Venus Williams, the US tennis star's professional career is enjoying a late blooming.

 Williams has talked about feeling "devastated" after her involvement in a car accident that led to the death of a 78-year-old man last month.

-But at Wimbledon, Williams goes from strength to strength as she eased into a 10th semifinal at the All England Club.
+But at Wimbledon, Williams continues to thrive as she eased into a 10th semifinal at the All England Club.

 Her serve and athleticism were there for all to see Tuesday as she beat Jelena Ostapenko 6-3 7-5 under the Centre Court roof in her 100th Wimbledon encounter to end the feisty French Open champion's 11-match winning streak at grand slams.